schitresh/computer_science/networks/L2_data_link_layer/4_sliding_window_protocol.md

+## ARQ (Automatic Repeat Request or Automatic Repeat Query)
+- ARQ is an error-control strategy used in a two-way communication system
+- It is a group of error-control protocols to achieve reliable data transmission
+  - Over an unreliable source or service
+- These protocols
+  - Reside in the transport layer and data link layer
+  - Responsible for the automatic retransmission of packets
+    - That are found to be corrupted or lost during the transmission process

+### Working Principle of ARQ
+- The sender receives an acknowledgment from the receiver before timeout
+  - Implying that the frame or packet is received correctly
+- Timeout is a specific period within which the acknowledgment has to be sent
+  - By the receiver to the sender
+- If a timeout occurs
+  - It is implied that the frame or packet has been corrupt or lost during the transmission
+  - And the sender retransmits the packet
+  - This process is repeated until the correct packet is transmitted

 ## Stop and Wait ARQ
 - Error and flow control used in connection-oriented communication
 - Used in data link layer and transport layer